The Path of Destiny

 "Huh?"
 Snowcrystal responded, looking at the houndoom in confusion.

 "Staying in this city," she whispered back.
 "We've already had to move our camp because someone came too close.
 If we don't find anything in the library's hidden books, I say we go somewhere else."

 "Where?"
 Redclaw asked, striding forward to walk beside her.
 "To another city?"

 "I don't know," she muttered irritably, turning away from him and picking up speed until she was further ahead.

 Redclaw looked confused, and was about to follow when Nightshade, who had been walking behind him, placed his claws on the arcanine's leg.
-"Don't," he told him, "this isn't the time to…" He trailed off, looking off to the side at the opposite street, where the two trainers they'd noticed before were watching them.
+"Don't," he told him, "this isn't the time to…" He trailed off, looking to the side at the opposite street, where the two trainers they'd noticed before were watching them.

 Once they got back to camp, the pokémon waited near the ravine for Justin and Katie to return, whispering excitedly amongst themselves about what the library could have in store.
 Redclaw's unease had rubbed off on Snowcrystal, and she was starting to have a bad feeling about returning to the city.
-Regardless, her determination to help her tribe back at the mountains made her determined to help out, despite how she might feel.
+Regardless, her desire to help her tribe back at the mountains made her determined to help out, despite how she might feel.

-Damian had let the rest of his pokémon out while they waited, knowing that it wouldn't be long before they were meant to meet Nightcloud in the library's circular room.
+Damian had let the rest of his pokémon out while they waited, knowing that it wouldn't be long before they were meant to meet Eve in the library's circular room.
 It was decided that only a few of them would go to speak with her, and Snowcrystal felt lucky that Damian and Arien had agreed to let her go.